As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

-People with tattoos are an enormously diverse, interesting and eclectic bunch.
-You'll see tattoos peeking out underneath sweatshirts on the middle-aged lady down the road.
-Tattooed sleeves on the coolest guys and girls, chest tattoos on hipsters and of course, the stereotyped fully-tattooed rough guy.
+Tattooed people are an enormously diverse, interesting, and eclectic bunch.
+You'll see tattoos peeking out underneath sweatshirts on the middle-aged lady down the road, colorful sleeves at cash registers and behind many counters, chest tattoos on hipsters, and of course, the stereotyped fully-tattooed rough guy.

-People with amazing tattoos have often paid a lot of money for their artwork.
+Remember: People with amazing tattoos have often paid a lot of money for their artwork.
 It's for their enjoyment, essentially.
-In no way was anyone else's opinion considered for a moment during the process in which they got their tattoos.
+In no way was anyone else's opinion considered for a moment during the process.

 Use this guide with a dash of sarcasm and a pinch of salt!
 It's intended to be applied to the random people you come across in the streets.
 The friends of friends, the ones you speak to at parties and those tattooed people you work and earn with.
 Anyone with tattoos.
 Please use it wisely.

 - Never touch someone's tattoo without consent.
 In fact, stay out of their personal space altogether, it's just more polite that way.

-- Refrain from asking to see tattoos covered by clothing.
-That means don't go tugging at someone's clothes, you don't go round undressing random strangers, do you?
+- Refrain from asking to see ink that is partially covered by clothing.
+That means don't go tugging at someone's clothes.
+You don't go round undressing random strangers, do you?
 Well, this is kind of the same.

-- Hold back from pointing out any imperfections, mistakes or spelling errors you find in their tattoos.
+- Hold back from pointing out any imperfections, mistakes, or spelling errors you might find.
 Believe me, they haven't missed them either and they know they're there.

-- Don't ask if they only date other people with tattoos unless you're about to ask for one.
+- Don't ask if they only date other people with tattoos unless you're about to ask for a date.
 That is a damn weird question.
 A tattooed person's main criterion, just like everyone else's, is to not date an idiot.